What the PM must have ready before sprint planning

 - Acceptance criteria for every user story: In Given/When/Then format.
 Every criterion independently testable.

-- Edge cases documented: At least 3–5 per feature, with expected system behavior for each.
+- Edge cases documented: At least 3 to 5 per feature, with expected system behavior for each.

 - Dependencies resolved: Every external dependency has a confirmed owner and status.